King Mindaugas Cup: History and format

 In the summer of 2019 it was decided to change the format again, introducing two more clubs from the NKL, expanding the total number of teams to 16.
 4 round system is kept the same, where bottom 6 LKL teams will be seeded versus the unseeded NKL clubs.
 Out of the 6 winners in the first round 2 teams that had the best record in their league last year will receive an automatic placement into the quarterfinals round, the other 4 teams will be paired and will play home and away games for the 2 remaining spots in the quarterfinals round.
 In the quarterfinals round teams that placed 1 to 4 last year will be seeded against teams that made their way through the second round.
 Final four will be held on the 15-16 of February, location is yet to be decided.

 In 2021 the official name was Citadele King Mindaugas Cup for sponsorship purposes.
 The 2021 tournament included 10 LKL clubs and 6 clubs from the NKL league.
 They competed in a two-round tournament.
 Top 4 LKL teams received automatic placements into the quarterfinals round and the 6 bottom LKL teams had to compete against 6 NKL clubs.
 The final four took place on the 13-14 of February and was held in Panevėžys for the first time.
 In the final Žalgiris 78–69 beat Lietkabelis and defended its title.

+The 2022 Citadele King Mindaugas Cup tournament was announced to be held in Vilnius and the newly renamed Avia Solutions Group Arena.
+In the quarterfinal stages Žalgiris, Rytas, Lietkabelis and Šiauliai-7bet prevailed to the semifinals.
+In the semifinals, Žalgiris beat Šiauliai-7bet 80-68 and Lietkabelis upset Rytas by beating them 82-80 in their home arena.
+Rytas beat Šiauliai-7bet 76-71 in the third place game and Žalgiris destroyed an undermanned Lietkabelis side 91-66 in the final to claim their 5th and 3rd straight King Mindaugas Cup title.

+The 2023 edition was eerily similar.
+Rytas, Lietkabelis and Žalgiris all advanced to the semifinals, and together with them came debutants CBet Jonava.
+Rytas once again shockingly fell in the semifinals to CBet 86-92.
+On the other hand, Žalgiris left no other surprises and took care of Lietkabelis 77-67.
+The third place game saw two disappointed sides clash against each other, with Lietkabelis coming on top against Rytas 91-88. Žalgiris claimed their 6th and 4th straight Cup by beating CBet 81-77.
+Edgaras Ulanovas was named Final Four MVP.